 Photographing European bee-eaters in Charente-Maritime, France

-For a photographic project in the Charente-Maritime department in France, which will end in 2014, we needed a photograph of a European bee-eater.
-We knew that the habits of this beautiful bird make it very photogenic.
-But, before we could take pictures of the birds, we had to find them, and that turned out to be harder than it sounds.
+For a photographic project in the Charente-Maritime department in France, which will end in 2014, I needed a photograph of a European bee-eater.
+I knew that the habits of this beautiful bird make it very photogenic.
+But, before I could take pictures of the birds, I had to find them, and that turned out to be harder than it sounds.

 The European bee-eater, Merops apiaster, is a bird that feeds on insects.
 Bees are its main food source, but it also eats wasps, hornets, flies, dragonflies, etc. It usually catches insects while flying, the same way that swallows do.